James Beard Foundation names semifinalists for most ‘outstanding restaurant’ in US - NewsBreak

 James Beard Foundation names semifinalists for most ‘outstanding restaurant’ in US

-(NEXSTAR) – One of the most “outstanding” restaurants in the country might be right in your own backyard.
 The James Beard Foundation has announced the semifinalists for its 2022 Restaurant and Chef Awards, which seek to recognize the best and most “outstanding” eateries and chefs in the United States.
-This year’s list includes honorees both old and new, representing cuisines that range from fine-dining down to the humble pizza slice.Yelp names ‘Top 100 Places for Pizza’ in the US
+This year’s list includes honorees both old and new, representing cuisines that range from fine-dining down to the humble pizza slice.Hong Kong starts vaccine requirement for restaurants, stores

 Semifinalists in each category will be whittled down even further by March, after which the James Beard Foundation will announce this year’s winners at an awards ceremony in June.
 In the meantime, the foundation is recognizing the semifinalists who wowed judges in categories including “Outstanding Restaurant” and “Best New Restaurant,” among several others.